bolus123/PH1XBAR/README.md

 PH1XBAR(grinder_data)
 ```

-Notice that the variance estimator in the control chart must be MS or MR. Also, PH1XBAR provides a function to get the corrected charting constant as follows
+Notice that the variance estimator in the control chart must be S or MR. Also, PH1XBAR provides a function to get the corrected charting constant as follows

 ``` r
 # S-based estimator involved